Dooders/Dooders/README.md

 Dooders is a python library for complex model-based simulations.

-To unpack the terminology a bit:
+Unpacking the terminology a bit:

 * **Complex**: The library simulates not only a single system, but systems of systems.[^1]
 * **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.[^2]
 * **Simulation**: Continual experimentation and observing of models.

-This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc. The code, content, and concepts will change over time as I explore different ideas.
+This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, and adaptation.

+***The code, content, and concepts will change over time as I explore different ideas.***

 ### Primary Goal